I-Ocean/common-metadata/platformProperties.md

 # Platform properties

-This section contians metadata variables and attributes common to platforms.
+This section contians metadata variables and attributes common to the platforms used to house sensors.

 To request additions or changes please raise a new [GitHub issue](https://github.com/I-Ocean/common-metadata/issues/new)